Content

 1.

-Develop learning and personal development goals that extend their “learning edges”
+Develop goals to extend their “learning edges” in this area

 2.

-Demonstrate competency in initiating, developing and concluding pastoral interactions with a variety of people in creative and integrated ways
+Begin, develop and conclude pastoral interactions with people with varied experiences in creative and integrated ways

 3.